lmuntaner/tech-introduction-product-people/docs/servers/servers.md

 It is important to understand that a server is just a computer.
 Any computer could be a server.

-However, the computers that are used as servers have been built specifically for that purpose.
+However, computers that are used as servers have been built specifically for that purpose.
 For example, they don't need a screen.

 There are different kind of servers: database server, file servers, print servers, web servers, ...